Ancestry.com: Newspapers.com

-Archives.com was bought for $100 million in 2012.
-As of June 23, 2019, the archive claimed its index comprised online newspapers dating from 1700 worldwide, covering 12,100+ newspapers and a total of more than 509 million pages.

-The website's principal competitor is newspaperarchive.com which claims it has online newspapers dating from 1607 worldwide, and its index in June 2018 includes 9,829 newspapers.
+In 2012, Ancestry spun off its digitized online newspaper components into a standalone service, Newspapers.com.
+By 2024, the site had more than 25,000 newspapers able to be searched, including some from ten different countries.
+The website's principal competitor is NewspaperArchive, which claims it has online newspapers dating from 1607 worldwide, and its index in March 2024 included more than 16,000 newspapers.
 Both websites have similar models for increasing their databases: striking deals with libraries, publishers and historical organizations to scan the publications for free to include in their database.
 Some participants see the process of free scanning as an easier, cheaper and quicker way to get their publications online than working through the U.S. government-operated National Digital Newspaper Program.

 RootsWeb

 RootsWeb, acquired by Ancestry in June 2000, is a free genealogy community that uses online forums, mailing lists, and other resources to help people research their family history.
 Users can upload GEDCOM files of their information for others to search at the WorldConnect portion of the site.
-Trees uploaded to WorldConnect are searchable at both the RootsWeb and Ancestry websites.
+Trees uploaded to WorldConnect are searchable at both the RootsWeb and Ancestry Web sites.

-On December 20, 2017, a file containing 300,000 RootsWeb user names, passwords, and email addresses was exposed to the internet.
+On December 20, 2017, a file containing 300,000 RootsWeb user names, passwords, and email addresses was exposed to the Internet.
 The 300,000 records were from RootsWeb surname list service; 55,000 of those records were also Ancestry.com login credentials.
+By 2024, the hosted Web sites were all read-only, disabling all user logins.